 - Install it in this folder (which will unfortunately need to be done again next time your upgrade WooCommerce PDF Watermark) : yourwebsite.com/wp-content/plugins/woocommerce-pdf-watermark/includes/lib You want to make sure yourwebsite.com/wp-content/plugins/woocommerce-pdf-watermark/includes/lib/FPDI_PDF-Parser-2.0.6/src/autoload.php will be found on your server.

-- Open the file yourwebsite.com/wp-content/plugins/woocommerce-pdf-watermark/includes/class-wc-pdf-watermarker.php I KNOW THIS IS TEDIOUS but you’re almost done
+- Open the file yourwebsite.com/wp-content/plugins/woocommerce-pdf-watermark/includes/class-wc-pdf-watermarker.php THIS IS MAYBE TEDIOUS but you’re almost done

 - On lines 46/47 where it says